Hierarchical Besov-Laplace priors for spatially inhomogeneous binary classification: Simulation studies

 namely a scaled and shifted sigmoid function, restricted to the unit interval $[0,1]$.
 See Figure \ref{Fig:1DEstim}.
 With this setup, we sampled labeled binary classification data $D^{(n)}$ from model \eqref{Eq:Model}, with $\mu_X = \text{Uniform}([0,1])$ and increasing sample sizes $n = 50,200,1000,5000$.
 The observations are represented by the rugs in Figure \ref{Fig:1d_block}.

 We then performed posterior inference based on the hierarchical rescaled Besov-Laplace priors from Section \ref{Subsec:Prior} and the hierarchical Gaussian prior described above (for which the logistic link function was also chosen).
 Figure \ref{Fig:1DEstim} shows the obtained (MCMC approximations to the) `posterior means' $\bar p_n := H\circ E^{\Pi_n}[w|D^{(n)}]$ for $n = 200,1000,5000$.
 Uncertainty is quantified and visualized by the associated point-wise $95\%$-credible intervals.
-As expected from Theorem \ref{Theo:LaplRates} and the existing theory for hierarchical Gaussian priors with randomized length-scale, \cite{vdVvZ09}, both procedures achieve a clear convergence towards the spatially homogeneous ground truth, with practically indistinguishable reconstructions at the largest sample size.
+As expected from Theorem \ref{Theo:LaplRates} and the existing theory for hierarchical Gaussian priors, \cite{vdVvZ09}, both procedures achieve convergence towards the spatially homogeneous ground truth, with practically indistinguishable reconstructions at the largest sample size.
 This visual comparison is corroborated by Table \ref{Tab:1DEstim}, where $L^1$-estimation errors, averaged over 50 replications of each experiment, are reported, jointly with the corresponding standard deviations.

-For the hierarchical rescaled Besov-Laplace prior, we used Daubechies-8 maximally symmetric (i.e.~`Symmelet-8') functions, with symmetric boundary reflection, implemented in the $\texttt{R}$ package $\texttt{wavethresh}$, truncating the series after the first $1,024$ terms.
-All runs of the MCMC algorithms were initialized at cold, uninformative starts.
+For the Besov-Laplace prior, we used Daubechies-8 maximally symmetric (i.e.~`Symmelet-8') functions, with symmetric boundary reflection, implemented in the $\texttt{R}$ package $\texttt{wavethresh}$, truncating the series after the first $1,024$ terms.
+All MCMC runs were initialized at cold, uninformative starts.
 The step sizes for the wpCN and pCN routines were chosen within the range $[0.001,0.05]$, depending on the sample size, to achieve a stabilization of the acceptance probabilities at around $30\%$ after burn-in.